mobiusml/aana_sdk/docs/getting_started.md

 ### Running the SDK

-So, you have created a new deployment for your model, defined the pipeline nodes for it, and created the endpoints to call it.
-How do you run the SDK?

-The "normal" way to run the SDK right now is to call the SDK as a module with following syntax:
+As before, you can run the SDK the usual way:
 ```bash
 poetry run python aana --host 0.0.0.0 --port 8000 --target blip2
 ```

-Host and port are optional; the defaults are `0.0.0.0` and `8000`, respectively, but you must give a deployment target or the SDK doesn't know what to run.
 Once the SDK has initialized the pipeline, downloaded any remote resources necessary, and loaded the model weights, it will print "Deployed Serve app successfully." and that is the cue that it is ready to serve traffic and perform tasks, including inference.
-Documentation is also automatically generated and available at http://{port}:{host}/docs and http://{port}:{host}/redoc, depending on which format you prefer.

 ## Tests

 Write unit tests for every freestand function or task function you add.
 Write unit tests for deployment methods or static functions that transform data without sending it to the inference engine (and refactor the deployment code so that as much functionality as possible is modularized so that it may be tested).

-Additionally, please write some tests for the `tests/deployments` folder that will load your deployment and programmatically run some inputs through it to validate that the deployment itself works as expected.
+Additionally, please write some tests for the `[tests/deployments](tests/deployments)` folder that will load your deployment and programmatically run some inputs through it to validate that the deployment itself works as expected.
 Note, however, that due to the size and complexity of loading deployments that this might fail even if the logic is correct, if for example the user is running on a machine a GPU that is too small for the model.

 You can tell PyTest to skip tests under certain conditions.
 For example, if there is a deployment that doesn't make sense to run without a GPU, you can use the decorator `@pytest.mark.skipif(not is_gpu_available(), reason="GPU is not available")` to tell pytest not to run it if there's no GPU available.
 The function `is_gpu_available()` is defined in aana.tests.utils.py.